 What is CrowdStreet and Who is Behind It

 Founded in 2013, CrowdStreet is one of the oldest and largest real estate crowdfunding platforms available to investors.
 It’s also one of the highest volume marketplaces — at least in terms of standalone crowdfunded real estate deals.
-Since its inception, CrowdStreet has hosted 367 commercial real estate offerings from project sponsors looking for funding from small and large investors.
+Since its inception, CrowdStreet has hosted 367 commercial real estate offerings from sponsors looking for funding from small and large investors.

 The number of real estate offerings on this platform isn’t the only reason for its popularity, either.
 The company’s co-founders, Darren Powderly and Tore Steen, are both industry veterans who have helped to establish CrowdStreet as a legitimate investment opportunity.